phseiff/gender-render/README.md

 ### The renderer API

-## Developement:
+## Development:

-This tool uses [README-driven developement](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html).
+This tool used [README-driven developement](https://tom.preston-werner.com/2010/08/23/readme-driven-development.html), except with a spec instead of a README.
+Give it a try, it really works!

  Issues are welcome and addressed as fast as possible, especially is they address political issues with the project.